 David uses his litigation background and his tactical expertise to negotiate high-value settlement terms.
 His expertise in helping senior executives has been recognised over the years by both the main independent guides to the UK legal profession.

-If the terms on offer do not reflect the value of your potential claims or what you know has been paid to others at your level, David can negotiate to secure enhanced terms.
+If the terms on offer do not reflect the value of your potential claims or what you know has been paid to others at your level, David can negotiate to secure you enhanced terms.

 Many of David’s senior-level clients have valuable elements as part of their employment packages including: